CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

     a.
 Keep the following elements of footer in English: number (e.g. *KN0123*), copyright notice (e.g. *©2016 Cincinnati Children's Hospital Medical Center*) and revision date (e.g *01/16*).

     b.
-When the logo indicates the *Knowing Note* is for Home Care, add the title in English to the header of the translation, right justified (left justified for right-to- left languages), 8 pt.
+When the logo indicates the *Knowing Note* is for Home Care, add the title in English to the header of the translation on all pages, right justified (left justified for right-to-left languages), 8 pt.
 Arial, regular.

 11. When translating *Health Topics* (*Health Topics* usually include *HT* in the file name.
 If you are unsure if a document is a *Health Topic* or not, ask.):

      a.
 Add *Health Topic: Title - Language* in English to the footer of the translation, right justified (left justified for right-to-left languages), 8 pt.
 Arial, regular, e.g. *Health Topic: Hearing Loss - Spanish*.

      b.
 Keep the revision date exactly as it is written in English, i.e. month/year.

 12. For translations into English, add *Translated by Cincinnati Children's* to the footer of the translation, right justified, 8 pt.
 Arial, regular.